Realizable Standard Young Tableaux: Rectangular Tableaux

+The smallest nontrivial case to consider are the $2 \times n$ standard Young tableaux.
+Here, Mallows and Vanderbei showed that there are no obstructions to realizability, i.e., all $2 \times n$ standard Young tableaux are realizable \cite[Theorem 7]{MallowsVanderbei}.
+In particular, the total number of (realizable) $2 \times n$ standard Young tableaux is given by the $n^{th}$ Catalan number.

-Realizability of rectangular tableaux is a rather delicate property, and the presence of certain substructures can prevent a tableau from being realized.
+For larger rectangular tableaux, realizability of rectangular tableaux is a rather delicate property, and the presence of certain substructures can prevent a tableau from being realizable.
 Mallows and Vanderbei identified a few such substructures, which they called \emph{taboo configurations}~\cite{MallowsVanderbei}.
-We identify a class of these obstructions to realizability in the following proposition.
+In the following proposition, we give a general description of a class of obstructions to realizability.